Lindsay heads the list of undrafted rookies making impact

 Baltimore Ravens running back Gus Edwards, Philadelphia Eagles running back Josh Adams, New England Patriots cornerback J.C.
 Jackson and Minnesota Vikings cornerback Holton Hill have also made significant contributions to their teams after 32 teams passed on them in the draft.

 Lindsay signed with his hometown club after playing four seasons at Colorado and was bold enough to seek permission from Hall of Famer Terrell Davis to wear his old No. 30 jersey after he earned a spot on the Broncos.
 He had 71 yards rushing in his debut and 107 yards in his second game.
-Lindsay moved into the starting lineup in Week 8 and has 1,037 yards, an average of 5.4 yards per carry and nine touchdowns with one game remaining.
-He also has 35 catches for 241 yards and one TD.
+Lindsay moved into the starting lineup in Week 8 and had 1,037 yards, an average of 5.4 yards per carry and nine touchdowns.
+He also had 35 catches for 241 yards and one TD.

+Lindsay was injured in the Broncos’ Week 16 loss to Oakland.
+He will miss the regular-season finale against the Chargers and is expected to be out for the Pro Bowl because of a right wrist injury, a person with knowledge of the MRI results told The Associated Press.

 Lindsay is the third undrafted rookie with 1,000 yards in a season, joining Dominic Rhodes (1,104 in 2001) and LeGarrette Blount (1,007 in 2010).